zuozhenggh/learning-library/developer-library/visual-builder/studio/create-web-app/provision/provision.md

   ![](./images/oci-free-account.png)

   The free account provides a minimal set of resources (detailed [here](https://docs.oracle.com/en/cloud/paas/visual-builder/visualbuilder-administration/set-oracle-visual-builder-studio.html#GUID-759853ED-5561-4031-AC01-773D58992CA3)), sufficient to try out VB Studio.
-If this is enough for your needs, you can [directly jump to the next lab](#next) and get started with creating a project.
+If this is enough for your needs, you can [jump to the next lab](#next) and get started with creating a project.
 If your data center does not include this free account or you want to explore more of VB Studio, continue with the following tasks to connect your own OCI account.

 ## Task 3: Set Up the OCI Account